JenniferLang1921/Binge-Watcher/README.md

 ## Testing

-to test our website, open the terminal in test.js in the nightmare test folder and then run the command: npm run test
+To test our website, open the terminal in test.js in the nightmare test folder and then run the command: npm run test

-Click on this picture below to watch a video of nightmare.js in action on our Bingewatcher website.
+Click on this picture to watch a video of nightmare.js in action on our Bingewatcher website.

 [![](https://i.ytimg.com/vi/MGZolXIfeAM/3.jpg?time=1526787151733)](https://youtu.be/MGZolXIfeAM "NightmareJS Test")